To assess a structure (whether it is sufficiant or not), the following steps must be followed in sequence:

 . - Determine which analysis type you’re going to use.
 Based on the analysis type you’ve chosen:

-- to (un)check the buckling verification
+- (un)check the buckling verification;

 - if relevant, set the buckling lengths